breakthatbass/cdox/README.md

 # cdox

-a script to automate documentation of your APIs in markdown format.
+a script to automate documentation of your C APIs in markdown format. `cdox` reads in a source code file creates documentation based on the comments. it's sort of like doxygen but simpler and just creates a markdown file which looks good on github.

 ## usage
 ```